 Applications and Responses

 The FlexMed application opens in mid-August and the deadline to submit an application is January 15.
 We review applications from January through February with interview invitations sent on a rolling basis.
 Interviews will take place between March and May.
-A final admissions decision will be made available in July.
+A final admissions decision will be made available in early July.

 Applicants who are invited for an interview will spend the day at ISMMS and have two in-person admissions interviews.
 Opportunities to tour campus, meet with current students and ISMMS administrators will also be available.
 An in-person admissions interview is a required component of the FlexMed application process.